Enterprise Architecture Framework - for Projects

 Now it is your turn!

 ‘Every journey starts with the first step’.
-So why don’t you, given the chance you may like this blog, start following the checklist?
+So, why don’t you, given the chance, start following this blog's checklist if you like it?
 What architectures are recognized in your organization?
 What are the important parts of architecture?
 Are they available to use?

 To stay away from remarks like ‘you are doing architecture for architecture only’: always link your effort and time to support project managers in aligning the architecture with the project solution before showstoppers appear!

-I hope I have inspired you to start working on your secret project, ‘the framework diagram,’ you might even want to consider creating an interactive version.
-On the Dragon1 platform, we have a reference Enterprise Architecture Framework diagram you can reuse and adjust to your situation quickly, including the link to your projects.
+I hope I have inspired you to start working on your secret project, ‘the framework diagram.’
+You might even want to consider creating an interactive version.
+On the Dragon1 platform, we have a reference Enterprise Architecture Framework diagram that you can reuse and adjust to your specific situation quickly, along with a link to your projects.

 Either static or interactive, I wish you lots of benefits in your organization using the first aid kit for projects: The Enterprise Architecture Framework diagram.